 Always Use A Password Manager

 We have discussed why password managers were important, but we want to refresh your minds on why it is.
-A password manager is program that allows users to store, generate, and manage their passwords for local applications and online services.
-It assists in generating and retrieving complicated passwords, storing the passwords in an encrypted database or calculating them on demand.
+A password manager is a program that allows users to store, generate, and manage their passwords for local applications and online services.
+It assists in generating and retrieving complicated passwords, storing the passwords in an encrypted database, or calculating them on demand.

 DON’T STORE YOUR PASSWORDS ON A GOOGLE DOC OR WORD DOC!!!
 That will only give your information away even faster if someone were to hack into your system.

 Multi-factor Authentication is your best friend.
 We’ve discussed how important it is, but it goes well with a password manager so no one can get into your information.
 Multi-factor authentication is an electronic authentication method that a device user is granted access to a website or application only AFTER successfully presenting two or more pieces of evidence.
 It usually involves a code or token needed to access any important information.

 This part is going to take you a little bit of time.
 Make sure you set aside enough time to go through all your passwords and update your password manager with the new ones.
 A few times a year is ideal to be able to change all your passwords effectively and make sure your information is stored correctly.
 You don’t want to rush it and end up having to redo all that work.

 Having all these tools will allow you to feel more secure about your password and information safety.
 Once you have a schedule set to update them, it’ll feel like second nature.